 Connection + Engagement

-- The College of Business honored three faculty and staff with service awards: Kendra Ritchie, associate director of recruitment, D'vee Buss Students First Award; Amanda Colborn, business operations manager, Distinguished Service Award; and Jake Messersmith, Faculty Service Award.
+- The College of Business honored three faculty and staff with service awards: Kendra Ritchie, associate director of recruitment, D'vee Buss Students First Award; Amanda Colborn, assistant director of facilities and events , Distinguished Service Award; and Jake Messersmith, Faculty Service Award.
 Read about their service accolades.

 - Six Nebraska Business Honors Academy students earned their academy blackshirts.
 The recipients received their blackshirt by embodying one or more of the five College of Business guiding principles and their commitment to the academy.
 Honorees include: Ellie Foral, economics and supply chain management, Bellevue, Nebraska; Maddi Grimm, economics major from Bellevue; Leo Ray, finance and computer science major from Omaha; Whitney Schwisow, actuarial science major from Beatrice, Nebraska; Haley Szymczak, accounting major from Bartlett, Illinois; and William Weiner, actuarial science major from Sterling, Kansas.